MenuDocs/erela.js/README.md

 client.login("your token");
 ```
-*Discord.js is used in this example, but it does work with other libraries with the same example but with your library functions.*
+***Note**: Discord.js is used in this example, but it does work with other libraries with the same example but with your library functions.*

-You can find more examples in the [examples](./examples) folder
+You can find more examples in the *[examples](./examples)* folder.

 # Contributors